 Bellow is a short help explaining the applet controls.

-- Violin plot show distribution of torsion angles for the ntC data.
+- Violin plot shows the distribution of torsion angles for the NtC data.

 - Black bar inside indicates 1st and 3rd quartile.

-- Mean value is indicated as white point.
+- Mean values are indicated as white points.

 - "Error bars" show the minimum and maximum values satisfying the assignment algorithm.